sunitsdk/SanSdkSample/README.md

 Before integrating banner ads in your app:

 1. create an account, create an **App**, and create an **Ad unit** using the format ‘Banner’.
-2. Follow our steps to [integrate the SHAREit Open SDK](https://github.com/sunitsdk/ShareitOpenSDKDemo/blob/master/README.md#integrate-the-shareit-open-sdk-for-android) into your project.
+2. Follow our steps to [Integrate the SHAREit Open SDK](https://github.com/sunitsdk/ShareitOpenSDKDemo/blob/master/README.md#integrate-the-shareit-open-sdk-for-android) into your project.
 3. Integrated the Shareit Ad open SDK

 ### Loading Banner Ads in Your App